-This course provides an exploration to restorative justice.
-The history, philosophy and strategies of restorative (transformative) justice are examined.
-Prevailing assumptions about crime and justice are challenged and retributive, distributive and restorative approaches are compared and contrasted.
-Particular attention is paid to the importance of values in restorative justice.
-The importance of relationships and the roles of victims, offenders, community, police and government are examined.
-Canadian and international examples and expressions of restorative justice programs are reviewed.
-Consideration is given to evaluation and assessment of restorative justice initiatives and attempts to co-opt restorative justice for purposes inconsistent with the philosophy.
+This course provides an exploration of restorative justice.
+The history, philosophy and strategies of restorative justice are critically examined.
+Prevailing assumptions about crime and justice are challenged.
+Retributive and restorative approaches are compared and contrasted.
+Particular attention is paid to the importance of values and relationships in restorative justice, and concepts such as crime, punishment and justice are juxtaposed to ideas of harms and healing.
+The importance of the roles of victims, offenders, community, police, corrections, and government are examined.
+Community development and social justice are considered.
+Canadian and international examples and expressions of restorative justice programs are discussed.
+Consideration is given to evaluation and assessment of restorative justice initiatives, as well as attempts to co-opt restorative justice for purposes inconsistent with the philosophy.

 - The Philosophical Shift to Restorative Justice

-- Viewing crime as a violation of people and interpersonal relationships.
+- Viewing crime as a violation of people and relationships

-- Focusing on restoring, balancing and reintegrating, not punishing, wounding, separating.
+- Focusing on restoring, healing, and reintegrating, not punishing and separating

-- Identifying and defining the stakeholders - offender, victim, and community.
+- Identifying and defining the stakeholders (i.e. offender, victim, and community)

 - The History of Restorative Justice

-- Entering the mainstream 1970s to the explosion of programs in the 1990s.
+- Entering the mainstream 1970s, the explosion of programs in the 1990s, and current initiatives

 - Restorative Justice Strategies

-- International and Canadian examples of restorative justice programs.
+- International and Canadian examples of restorative justice initiatives

-- Legislative and policy guidelines for restorative justice at both provincial and federal levels.
+- Legislative and policy direction for restorative justice (federal and international)

 - Assessing and Evaluating the Effectiveness of Restorative Justice Programs